Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Related Work

 ImageNet has also been widely used to initialize deep video architectures.
 For instance, \citet{i3d} introduced I3D, a 2D ConvNet pretrained on ImageNet that is converted into a 3D video architecture by inflating (copying) trained filters along the temporal dimension.
 They showed that initializing I3D with ImageNet widely outperforms random parameter initialization for Kinetics as a target dataset.
-Other ConvNet architectures have followed I3D's pretraining approach to improve the state of the art on several HAR datasets~\cite{hara2018can,chen2018multi}.
-More recently, pretraining on ImageNet has enabled the introduction of transformer architectures\cite{ViViTAV,swin-3d} for video tasks.
+Other ConvNet architectures have followed I3D's pretraining approach to improve the state of the art on several HAR datasets~\citep{hara2018can,chen2018multi}.
+More recently, pretraining on ImageNet has enabled the introduction of transformer architectures~\citep{timesformer,ViViT,swin-3d} for video tasks.

-Similarly, the transferability of Kinetics to other popular action recognition datasets has been studied directly~\cite{kataoka2020would} or indirectly to benchmark architectures~\cite{resNet2+1d,hara2018can}.
-Kinetics pretraining has also been applied to other action recognition settings, such as egocentric actions~\cite{plizzari2022e2}, action recognition from drones~\cite{choi2020shuffle} or actions in the dark~\cite{xu2021arid}.
-Other studies have used Kinetics to initialize models for more distant video tasks, including sign language recognition~\cite{li2020word} or autonomous vehicle decision-making~\cite{singh2021road}.
+Similarly, multiple studies have analyzed the transferability of Kinetics to other popular action recognition datasets.
+For 3D ConvNets, existing studies~\citep{resNet2+1d,hara2018can} have consistently reported that pretraining on Kinetics outperforms random initialization.
+On the other hand, \citet{kataoka2020would} reported that pretraining on large scale video datasets helps improve the performance of 3D ConvNets, although transferability can benefit more from a dataset with a higher labeling quality (Kinetics-700) than simply from a larger video dataset (Moments in Time~\citep{8651343}).
+Kinetics pretraining has also been applied to other action recognition settings, such as egocentric actions~\citep{plizzari2022e2}, action recognition from drones~\citep{choi2020shuffle} or actions in the dark~\citep{xu2021arid}.
+Other studies have used Kinetics to initialize models for more distant video tasks, including sign language recognition~\citep{li2020word} or autonomous vehicle decision-making~\citep{singh2021road}. \autoref{tbl:related_work_transfer} summarizes transferability studies for image and video representations.

+However, to the best of our knowledge, no explicit studies have been performed on the transferability of ImageNet and Kinetics representations to video tasks with longer videos (spatio-temporal dependencies) and more diverse image (spatial) or video (spatio-temporal) information.
+In this paper, we investigate transferability for a video task of this kind using a novel movie trailer dataset.